Best Bad Credit Car Loans of 2019

 The best defense is to get educated – there are dozens of car-buying scams, but here are the most common ones that may affect people with bad credit.

-A yo-yo loan is when a dealer lets you take possession of the car while your financing isn’t final, especially if you have shaky credit and typically can’t get preapproved for a loan.
-In turn, you think you’ve closed on a loan, but then the dealer calls you days (or even weeks) later telling you your financing fell through.
+A yo-yo loan is when a dealer lets you have the car in your possession while your financing isn’t fully approved, especially if you have shaky credit and typically can’t get preapproved for a loan.
+In turn, you think you’ve closed on a loan, but then the dealer informs you days (or even weeks) later telling you your financing fell through.
 You end up pressured to take a less-favorable deal so your car won’t get repossessed.

 Make sure you are preapproved before going to a dealer, or get them to show you your loan approval documents before you get your car.
 Do not take the car unless you see solid proof your financing has already been approved.

-A dealer may offer and pressure you to get someone to cosign, convincing you that you qualify for a much lower interest rate and improve your credit score because your cosigner has great credit history.
+A dealer may offer and even encourage you to get someone to cosign, convincing you that you can get a much better interest rate and help your credit score because your cosigner has a solid credit history.
 While this is true, it is a huge risk that could potentially destroy relationships and families especially if the borrower can’t pay back the car loan and destroys the cosigner’s reputation.

 Some dealers abuse this high-pressure tactic, turning it into a scam by preying on your confusion when you and your cosigner are doing the loan paperwork.
 Often the borrower would find out the loan is only in the cosigner’s name while the borrower’s name is absent.